1kmlm/BitcoinAdultmnscript/README.md

 ```
 For the first your masternode you need to install all needed dependencies in your vps
 and for the 2 or 3 or ... masternode it is not necessary.
-For the 2 or ... masternode only you need run script one more time ( just when script is gonna asking: do you whant install all needed dependencies press N ).
+For the 2 or ... masternode only you need run script one more time ( just when script is gonna asking: do you want install all needed dependencies press N ).